angelxmoreno/robo-cord-framework/project-docs/database-schema.md

 - Boolean fields have clear defaults for predictable behavior
 - Indexes are strategically placed for common query patterns
 - UUID primary keys for internal records, Discord IDs for Discord entities
+- Entity discovery is handled automatically by RoboCordApp using framework utilities
+- No manual entity registration required - follow naming conventions and place in `./src/entities/`